 - 13.1.
-Consultation with staff and Trades Unions, represented on the working group and the Tenants B&R Sub Group has taken place and will continue to take place through the implementation period. - 13.2.
-An impact assessment on the new operating procedures is currently underway involving the Tenants B&R Sub Group and will be fully completed prior to the report being passed for Committee Approval and subject to the approval of the Performance and Review Forum.
+Consultation with employees and Trade Unions, represented on the working group and the Tenants B&R Sub Group has taken place and will continue throughout the implementation period. - 13.2.
+An impact assessment on the new operating procedures has been undertaken and will be published on the Council's Web site if Committee approves the proposals.